D^3 at Harvard Lifecycle Growth Ecosystem

 D3 set out to expand awareness of its AI learning modules and establish itself as a trusted voice in emerging AI technology.
 Beyond brand visibility, the objective was to drive measurable subscriber growth, increase event registrations, and build a scalable lifecycle communication system that could support ongoing engagement across multiple touchpoints.

-Rather than approaching this as isolated campaign work, I treated it as a connected growth ecosystem spanning paid and organic social, lead generation landing pages, CRM email systems, and event promotion flows.
-My role focused on designing the acquisition and engagement layer that connected these channels into a cohesive user journey.
+Rather than treating this as isolated campaign work, I designed a connected growth ecosystem spanning paid and organic social, lead generation landing pages, CRM email systems, and event promotion flows.
+My role focused on building the acquisition and engagement layer that connected these channels into a cohesive user journey.

 Growth Strategy & Lifecycle Architecture